-Mr. Ibrahim is a partner and the firm’s lead trial counsel.
+Mr. Ibrahim is a partner with the firm.

 Education: Bowling Green State University (B.A.
 1984); Pepperdine University School of Law (J.D., 1987).

 Practice: Mr. Ibrahim assists contractors, subcontractors, material, labor and equipment suppliers with projects issues and concerns, solving complex construction, engineering and design-related issues while striving to avoid litigation or other dispute resolution.
 Mr. Ibrahim also counsels clients on a variety of issues in the construction industry, including contract and document drafting, review and negotiation, bonding issues, risk management, insurance, sale of goods issues, corporate issues, and updates in construction and commercial law, etc.

 Mr. Ibrahim has extensive trial experience in state and federal courts involving construction disputes, such as delay and impact claims, differing site conditions and extra work claims, mechanic’s liens/stop notices and contract claims; guarantee and indemnity agreements; real estate cases, and business disputes including partnership dissolutions and other business and construction matters.
 He has litigated cases successfully before arbitrators and other tribunals and has successfully represented clients in mediations and settlement conferences.

 San Benito Supply Co v.
 Frazier Masonry Corporation

 Complete defense of a claim for money filed by concrete supplier in federal court against concrete subcontractor resulting in judgment for attorneys’ fees and costs in excess of $1,000,000.00.

 Complete defense of plaintiff’s claims for defective work.
 Recovery of amounts owed, plus interest, attorneys’ fees and costs of suit.

 CS Legacy v.
 Long Beach Community College District